This comparison reviews four transfer metrics in all 50 states:

 Transferable core of lower-division courses: A set of general education courses agreed upon across all public postsecondary institutions.
 It must be fully transferable at all public institutions.
 Institutions may have different naming conventions; however, if that is the case, there is a crosswalk for institutions to use in the transfer process.

-Statewide guaranteed transfer of an associate degree: Guarantees students who are awarded an associate degree before transfer to a four-year institution can transfer all of their credits to the four-year institution and enter at the junior-standing level.
-The majority of policies state that students are not required to complete any further general education courses.
+Guaranteed transfer of an associate degree: Guarantees students who are awarded an associate degree before transfer to a four-year institution can transfer all of their credits to the four-year institution and enter at the junior-standing level.
+The majority of policies state that students are not required to complete any further general education courses unless required for a specific major.

-Statewide reverse transfer: Requires all public institutions to implement the process of retroactively granting an associate degree to students who had not completed the requirements of an associate degree before they transferred to a four-year institution.
+Reverse transfer: Allows all public institutions to implement the process of retroactively granting an associate degree to students who have not completed the requirements of an associate degree before they transferred to a four-year institution.

 - At least 30 states have policies requiring a transferable core of lower-division courses and statewide guaranteed transfer of an associate degree.

 - All data points for all states